vavenCV/dbus2mqtt/docs/flows/flow_triggers.md

   filter: "{{ payload.get('action') == 'Mute' }}"
 ```

-Listens for MQTT message on the configured topic.
+Listens for MQTT messages on the configured topic.
 The message payload is expected to be JSON formatted

 | key | description  |
 |------|-------------|